hliscorp/lucinda-framework-engine/README.md

-# lucinda-framework-stdout
+# Lucinda Framework: Standard Output Engine

-Engine behind Lucinda Framework's STDOUT stream
+Engine behind Lucinda Framework's standard output stream (managed by Servlets API), able to bind information in configuration.xml to APIs used by framework.